+Principle 8.
 Remunerate fairly and responsibly

-- (a) have a remuneration committee which:
+- a. have a remuneration committee which:

-- has at least three members, a majority of whom are independent directors; and
+- 1. has at least three members, a majority of whom are independent directors; and

-- (2) is chaired by an independent director,
+- 2. is chaired by an independent director,

-- (3) the charter of the committee; - the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- 3. the charter of the committee; - 4. the members of the committee; and - 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b. if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The Board has established a Remuneration and Nominations Committee.
-Details of this Committee are outlined in the response to Recommendation 2.1 above.
+The Board has established a combined Remuneration and Nominations Committee, governed by the Remuneration and Nominations Committee Charter (see response to Recommendation 2.1 above).